Temporal Sparse Autoencoders: Leveraging the Sequential Nature of Language for Interpretability: Introduction

 To address this gap, we introduce the notion of temporal consistency, or the property that high-level semantic features of a sequence remain stable over adjacent (or nearby) tokens, while low-level syntactic features may fluctuate more rapidly.
 For example, in the sentence \textit{“Photosynthesis is the process by which plants convert sunlight into energy,”} a temporally consistent semantic feature might represent ``discussion of plant biology" or ``scientific explanation."
-This feature should remain active throughout the entire sentence, because the semantic content does not change from word to word.
+We expect this feature to be active over the course of the sequence rather than simply on a few specific tokens.
 In contrast, syntactic features such as “capitalized first word” or “plural noun” activate only at specific tokens (e.g., “Photosynthesis,” “plants”), reflecting local rather than global structure.

 Building on this principle, we propose Temporal Sparse Autoencoders (T-SAEs), a simple modification to SAEs that incorporates a temporal contrastive loss encouraging high-level features to activate consistently over adjacent tokens (Figure \ref{fig:teaser}).
 This modification, grounded in linguistic intuition, enables T-SAEs to more reliably capture semantic features while still disentangling them from low-level syntactic ones.
 Despite being trained only on a self-supervised context-similarity objective, T-SAEs yield representations with significantly improved semantic structure, without requiring any explicit semantic signal.
 Through experiments, we show that T-SAEs consistently recover higher-level semantic and contextual concepts, exhibit smoother and more temporally consistent activations over sequences, and remain competitive with existing SAEs on standard benchmarks such as reconstruction quality.
+Our contributions are the following: